 But the 3D-printed base has been designed to work with two layers of cardstock.
 What that boils down to is this: if you scale the base down, your standard mini thickness will not fit anymore.
 Scale it up, and the base will not be able to grip the mini.

 If you do need bases for larger minis I recommend printing a “large” and glue it to the center of a paper circle.

-If you enjoyed this model (or if not) please let me know what you think.
+If you enjoyed this model (and even if not) please let me know what you think.
 This is my first published model, and I want to improve my process that respect.
+If you are curious, here is my second published model.
 Also, why not check out my how-tos and the paper models I have released in the past.

 Thanks for stopping by, remember to Be Inspired, and Beware of Papercuts!